Volunteer with us

 To me, environmental justice is heavily interrelated with social justice, as often those most vulnerable are most susceptible to the impacts of climate change.
 Environmental justice is also about taking holistic and collaborative action to sustain the environment and natural world for the generations to come.

-What inspired you to apply to work with us at EJA?
+What inspired you to apply to volunteer with Environmental Justice Australia?

 What has been your favourite thing about the role?